Balachandar1997/Balachandar1997/README.md

 ### Hi there 👋

 <h1 align="center">Hi 👋, I'm Bala Chandar</h1>
-<h3 align="center">A passionate full stack developer from India</h3>
+<h3 align="center">A passionate Front End developer from India</h3>

-- 🔭 I’m currently working on **brushing up my skills**
+- 🔭 I’m currently looking for an new opportunity to work as **Front end Developer**

-- 🌱 I’m currently learning **Full Stack Web Development, Data Structure & Algorithm**
+- 🌱 I’m good at  **Developing Web and Mobile Applications**

-- 👯 I’m looking to collaborate on **MERN Stack project**
+- 👯 I’m looking to work on **Mobile Application Development**

-- 💬 Ask me about **HTML,CSS,Node.js,JavaScript,React.js,MongoDB,Express,Firebase,Redux**
+- 💬 Ask me about **HTML,CSS,JavaScript,React.js,React Native,Firebase,Redux, Android Studio , Xcode**

 - 📫 How to reach me **chanbala555@gmail.com**